pushpraj60tomar-rgb/Facebook-QSG-New/README.md

 ### To Create a Text-Only Post on Web or Computer

+**Description:**
+Use this method to share a written post, announcement, or message from your desktop browser without attaching any media.
+To create,

 1. On your web browser, go to [https://www.facebook.com](https://www.facebook.com) and log in.
 2. On your **News Feed** or **Profile Page**, click **What’s on your mind?**
 3. Type your message or status update in the text box.